 Resume

-A a short project proposal on one of the project themes or a related topic of your own choosing
+A short project proposal (approx. 1 page) on one of the project themes or a related topic of your own choosing.

   To satisfy pre-requisite questions and ensure your application can be considered in full, all candidates must apply via the UQ Careers portal by the job closing deadline.
 Applications received via other channels, including direct email, will not be accepted.